Double bass: History

-The double bass is generally regarded as a modern descendant of the string family of instruments that originated in Europe in the 15th century, and as such has been described as a bass Violin.
+The double bass is generally regarded as a modern descendant of the violone (It. “large viol”), a member of the chordophone family that originated in Europe in the 15th century.
 Before the 20th century many double basses had only three strings, in contrast to the five to six strings typical of instruments in the viol family or the four strings of instruments in the violin family.
 The double bass's proportions are dissimilar to those of the violin and cello; for example, it is deeper (the distance from front to back is proportionally much greater than the violin).
 In addition, while the violin has bulging shoulders, most double basses have shoulders carved with a more acute slope, like members of the viol family.
 Many very old double basses have had their shoulders cut or sloped to aid playing with modern techniques.
 Before these modifications, the design of their shoulders was closer to instruments of the violin family.